 The trio brings a fusion of rock, reggae, funk, and blues to bring a unique collective sound.
-Their newly released EP, “Here We Grow” gives their audience a glimpse on their journey.
+Their newly released EP, “Here We Grow” gives their audience a glimpse of their journey.

 On November 11, 2017, they joined the lineup for Cocoa Florida’s 2nd annual Rootfire at the Park.
 They took the time out of their busy schedule to chat with our team about their life so far and their upcoming plans.

-Tim’s got a blues background, he’s a dead head.
+Tim’s got a blues background, he’s a deadhead.
 Dave does metal and funk, Bobby, our percussionist was a lead singer for a band called Syllable 7 out in Baton Rouge, and they were a funky hip hop act.
-As far as a style, we all take influence from different places of the world.
+As far as a style, we all take influence from different places in the world.

 At the end of the day being able to come together to play this type of music has been a truly beautiful experience to be able focus on a positive message and be able to jam at the same time.

 Altwire: Did you come from a musical background?

 Skylar – Trees Of Life: I started playing the drums as a kid, much to my parent’s dismay at the time. (laughs) I couldn’t get beats and rhythms out of my head, and I just practiced as much as I could until it started to sound good.